PinakGroup/SpringBootFlashy/README.md

 Spring Data with server side Pagination

-Spring Data querying One-To-Many, Many-To-Many relationships of DB tables
+Spring Data querying One-To-One, One-To-Many, Many-To-Many relationships of DB tables

 BootStrap 4 with Modals to create new and edit objects